Lithonate Side Effects

 Generic Name: lithium

-Note: This page contains information about the side effects of lithium.
-Some of the dosage forms included on this document may not apply to the brand name Lithonate.
+Note: This document contains side effect information about lithium.
+Some of the dosage forms listed on this page may not apply to the brand name Lithonate.

 For the Consumer